Solo Sailing and Circumavigation News

 A group of six Class Globe 5.80 home-built plywood Minis are making history with the first-ever single-handed Globe 5.80 Transat Race setting off at noon yesterday from Lagos Portugal.
 They are bound for Rubicon Marina in Lanzarote in the Canaries…

-Port of Galway's Yannick Lemonnier is Lying 12th & Bound for the West Indies in Mini Transat Race
+Port of Galway's Yannick Lemonnier is heading across the Atlantic in the Mini Transat Race

 As planned, the second leg of the 23rd Mini Transat EuroChef kicked off Friday and Ireland's only entry in the solo sailing race is lying 12th in the Proto division.
 As reported earlier, Galway Franco-Irish sailmaker Yannick Lemonnier, racing Port of Galway,…